svennam92/istio101/workshop/exercise-3/README.md

 Create Watson Tone Analyzer in your own account.

-1. Switch to the IBM account where your cluster resides by logging in again.
+1. Switch to your own account by logging in again.

     ```shell
     ibmcloud login